Eu Country Commercial Guide

 Government procurement in Europe is governed by international obligations under the WTO Government Procurement Agreement (GPA) and EU-wide legislation under the EU Public Procurement Directives.
 U.S.-based companies can bid on public tenders covered by the GPA, while European subsidiaries of United States companies may bid on all public procurement contracts covered by EU directives, as implemented through national legislation.

 All public procurement procedures in the European Union are carried out on the basis of national rules.
 For higher value contracts, these rules are based on general EU public procurement rules.
-The value limits, or thresholds, for EU rules are used depend on the subject of the purchase and who is making the purchase.
+The value limits, or thresholds, for EU rules depend on the subject of the purchase and who is making the purchase.
 These thresholds are revised regularly, and the amounts adjusted slightly.
-The limits are €140,000 for most types of services and supplies purchased by central government authorities, and €5,382,000 for construction contracts.
+The limits are €143,000 for most types of services and supplies purchased by central government authorities, and €5,582,000 for construction contracts.
 For lower value tenders, only national public procurement rules apply, but the general European Union principles of transparency and equal treatment should be respected.

-The four relevant EU directives on public procurement are:
+The EU directives governing public procurement are:

 • Directive 2014/24/EU on the coordination of procedures for the award of public works contracts, public supply contracts, and public service contracts applies to the general sector.